-‘Shouldn’t Have Been Treated Like That’: African American Security Guard Heads To Work, Stopped By Ross Park Mall Guards
+‘Shouldn’t Have Been Treated Like That’: African-American Security Guard Heads To Work, Stopped By Ross Park Mall Guards

 But the guards followed him, and when Sellers arrived at his job there were more guards and two Ross Township police officers.
 “The police officers never once said anything to me at all,” Sellers says.

 The Louis Vuitton manager defused the situation with mall security and Sellers worked his shift.

 “I don’t want to believe that I was racially profiled,” he says.
 “I don’t want to believe that, but that’s what it’s kind-of looking like.”

 He feels that way, in part, because he says he pointed out to the guards that another non-mall security guard — a white female — was also walking around in uniform.
 But, “he didn’t even look her way,” Sellers says.